 God never accepts worship that comes from human reasoning and the traditions of man.
 The starting point for worship must always be God and His revelation.

 Revelation 17 depicts a fallen woman astride a beast, drunk with the blood of God's saints.
 Whom does this image represent?
-"Christian" history makes the answer plain!
+History makes the answer plain!

 The Statue of Liberty was a gift from Freemasonry luminaries.
 It is the image of a pagan goddess in the mold of Ishtar, Isis, Athena, Minerva, and Semiramis.